deviantpoint/github-protected-branch-settings-service/README.md

     Therefore, branch protection rules would not be applied.
 To ensure that all new repos have a protected branch, this endpoint will add a default [README.md](src/main/resources/repo_default_readme.md) file to empty repositories.
 * **/repo/protect**
+   * This is used primarily for applying branch protection settings to existing repos.
+See [Protecting Existing Repos](#protecting-existing-repos) for its use.

 ____